RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 The Fall: A Christian Response to Evil and Suffering

 Why do people do bad things?

-In Genesis chapter 1 - 2, God is described as creating the universe.
+In Genesis, chapters 1 - 2, God is shown to be creating the universe.
 Creation happened because God commanded it to happen.
 Christians believe that creation was planned and had a purpose and did not happen by accident.

 As the story of creation unfolds, the author regularly comments, "And God saw that it was good."
 The world as God created it, Christians believe, is essentially good.

 In the account of the creation in Genesis 1, humans are the final part of the creation.
-Humans and humans only are described as being made in the "image of God" (verse 27):
+Humans are described as being made in the "image of God" (verse 27):

 "So God created man in his own image, in the image of God He created them, male and female, He created them."

 Humans are also given authority over the animals and the rest of creation, but with this authority also comes the responsibility to look after God's creation.
-This is why Christians believe that they are to be involved in the stewardship of the earth, caring for it and all the animals within it.
+Therefore, Christians believe that they are to be involved in the stewardship of the earth, caring for it and all the animals within it.

 "Be fruitful and increase in number: fill the earth and subdue it.
-Rule over the fish of the sea and the birds of the air and over every living creature…" (verse 28).
+Rule over the fish of the sea and the birds of the air and over every living creature…" Genesis 1:28

 Christians also believe that humans were created with free will.
 This is the ability to choose between good or evil.
 Christians believe that humans are free to choose between doing good or doing evil.
 As part of the perfection of the world God created, God gave humans free will.